Looking for pool party ideas that will bring happy hours shared with friends?

 What food is good for a pool party?

 ‘You cannot go wrong with a great big watermelon,’ she says.
 ‘But how to pick a good one?
 The Turk in me can tell you that the best ones have a pale patch from their ground spot, some good, strong brown veins on the skin and a little light sun bleaching.

 Here’s how.
-‘Scoop out the middle, throw out the seeds (or oven roast them for a healthy sack), pop into a blender with one small tin of pineapple in juice and purée in batches.
+‘Scoop out the middle, throw out the seeds (or oven roast them for a healthy snack), pop into a blender with one small tin of pineapple in juice and purée in batches.
 Sieve if you prefer it smooth, then it's back into the holed-out melon.

 ‘Chop up 10 chicken breasts into bite-sized portions,’ she explains.
 ‘Then set aside separate bowls of beaten egg, seasoned flour and bashed-up cornflakes.
-Dip the chicken into egg, then into well-seasoned flour then back into egg then finally into the cornflakes.
+Dip the chicken into the egg, then into well-seasoned flour, then back into the egg and then finally into the cornflakes.

 Bon appétit and happy pool partying!

 Sign up to the Homes & Gardens newsletter